Overview of Washington Taxes

 The paycheck you take home may be further reduced if you contribute funds toward a health or life insurance plan that your employer sponsors, as any premiums you pay will be deducted from your wages.
 This is also the case if you contribute to a retirement account through your employer, like a 401(k) or 403(b), or a medical expense account, such as a health savings account (HSA) or flexible spending account (FSA).
 These retirement and medical expenses accounts use pre-tax dollars, which means that while putting money in these shrinks your paycheck, it also allows you to pay less in taxes.

-Another thing to consider is that the frequency of your pay impacts the size of your paychecks, as well.
+Another thing to consider is that the frequency of your pay impacts the size of your paychecks.
 If you get paid bi-weekly, for example, your paychecks will be more frequent and smaller than if you get paid just once a month.
 If you get paid monthly, you will see fewer but larger paychecks.
 It's important to budget accordingly.

 Washington Median Household Income